samjwill/nvim-unception/README.md

 the `g:unception_block_while_host_edits=1` argument (like [this](https://github.com/samjwill/dotfiles/blob/ba56af2ff49cd23ac19fcffe7840a78c58a89c9b/.gitconfig#L5)).

-Alternatively, if you would like to be able to edit using Neovim in a nested session, you can disable unception altogether by setting your .git core.editor to pass the `g:unception_disable=1` argument (like [this](https://github.com/samjwill/dotfiles/blob/c59477c47867fb8f5560ba01d17722443428bc7e/.gitconfig#L5)).
+Alternatively, if you would like to be able to edit using Neovim directly inside of a nested session, you can disable unception altogether by setting your .git core.editor to pass the `g:unception_disable=1` argument (like [this](https://github.com/samjwill/dotfiles/blob/c59477c47867fb8f5560ba01d17722443428bc7e/.gitconfig#L5)).

 # Can this work with terminal-toggling plugins?